tuglaw/hotdr-ost-mod/README.md

 Fmod Bank Tools is used to extract the Remake's ".bank" files and then to rebuild them with the modified soundtrack.

+If you get the error "FSBExtract.dll DLL Not Found" when trying to run the tool, you must download and install [Microsoft Visual C++ 2017 Redistributable x86](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022).

 ***Download Fmod Bank Tools here:*** https://www.nexusmods.com/rugbyleaguelive3/mods/2?tab=files

 <br>